mikalai-hryb/notes/terraform.md

 * tuple(...): A fixed-length sequence of values of specified types.
 * object(...): A lookup table, matching a fixed set of keys to values of specified types.

-Sructural types require a schema as an argument, to specify which types are allowed for which elements.
+Structural types require a schema as an argument, to specify which types are allowed for which elements.

 ### What are complex types?